ShyamYadav16/TheZipper/README.md

 ## RESTful API

+Please use https://documenter.getpostman.com/view/2600779/SVYxob9S or you can use any web service testing tools to test the same by using below APIs.

 * /uploadFiles   -X HTTP POST (To upload the files on to upload folder and user data on to db).
 * /downloadZip/:id -X HTTP GET (To download zip file based on the User ID)